spar5an/Msci-GW/README.md

 - Parameter Search for best model --> Done

 - Update Model to do parameter prosterior prediction, look at dingo

+OK the way this has been done by dingo and most neural posterior estimations, is using a tool called normalising flows.
+I have spent like 7 hours trying to understand them and im still not there yet.
+I have included a simple example written by claude before I start work on my own stuff

 - Update to pycbc noise
 - Update to pycbc data
 - Data pre-processing